TowelSniffer/Anki-Chess-2.0/README.md

 - No addons required
 - Analysis board on the backside
 - Backside border colour to indicate mistakes
+- support for multiple lines. this means you can choose multiple moves to be the correct answer, and the cards will respond with a random move (if multiple lines exist).

 ## Getting started